Give a book on Spindrift a spin.

-It's in three formats; soft cover, hard cover, and on Kindle from XLIBRIS.
+A Journey into Prayer is in three formats: soft cover, hard cover, and on Kindle.

-The book also delves into a conspiracy of the mind that undercuts human beings from understanding their spiritual and psychic experiences.
+The book also delves into a conspiracy of the human mind that undercuts human beings from understanding their spiritual healings and psychic experiences.

 Asked about praying for the chaotic world that is foisted on our five physical senses, Sweet said, "We don't pray to the Matrix.
 We pray to wake up and view from above the Matrix.
 A line from the Matrix is 'As long as the Matrix exists, people will never be free.'"

 About the Author

 Bill Sweet has always been interested in how prayer and religion relate to consciousness and science.
 A natural connection between like-thinking people resulted in his involvement in the research of consciousness and prayer at Spindrift.
 Bill became a president of Spindrift, Inc. Brought up on the North Shore of Chicago, Bill graduated from New Trier High School and Illinois State University with a major in communications.
 He founded and was president of an entertainment booking agency in Chicagoland.
 Sweet's avocations include being an investor, an audiophile, and an extra class ham radio operator.